 How to Make Video Files Smaller on Mac

 iMovie is the built-in video editing app on the Mac.
-Compared to VideoProc, iMovie may not provide you with so many settings for the video file, but it can still assist you to decrease the video file size.
+Compared to VideoProc Converter, iMovie may not provide you with so many settings for the video file, but it can still assist you to decrease the video file size.

 Step 1.
 Create a project and move your video clip into the timeline in iMovie.

 Step 2.
 Click the Export button, which is in the right upper corner of the software.
-Choose File and the you will set the exporting details, which can help us shape the video file size.
+Choose File, and then you will set the exporting details, which can help us shape the video file size.

 Step 3.
 In the exporting setting, there are 3 options which we can deal with for making the video file smaller.
 They are Resolution, Quality, and Compress.
 Here we still export the original video in 720P, even though iMovie also provides you with 540P (the other two options are 1080P and 4K).
 Quality offers Low, Medium, High, Best, and Custom.
 It actually is about bitrate.
 We chose Custom and set it to 2 Mbps, the lowest one.
 This improves the original bitrate from 1200kbps.
 Obviously, this is not what we want.
 However, iMovie does not provide bitrate number lower than 2 Mbps.
 We can do nothing about it.
 Then the Compress feature is set to Fast (the other one is Better Quality).